olgagorbunova/JPaint/README.md

 Classes are tested with the test functions provided in the assignment.

 The code is documented in a way that allows for generation of Javadoc output.

+## Assignment 3

+A custom exception class, inheriting from _java.lang.Exception_, is created.
+The class is called __ShapeIncomplete__, and an object of the class is thrown if it is not possible to calculate a property of a geometric shape, if a shape is incomplete (second point defining a shape is mossing). __ShapeIncomplete__ class takes a calculation type String as a constructor argument, and overrides _toString_ method with relevant information.

+__Shape__ classes abstract methods, as well as __Rectangle__ and __Circle__ classes methods throw the exception.